noi-techpark/documentation/README.md

     - Must be merged to `master` and `development` at the end
     - no fast-forward (`--no-ff`)

-### I want to release a new version of an ODH-project
+### I want to release a new version of an Open Data hub-project

 We have a `master` branch with a release at `1.0.0` and want now to release a new `development` branch.
 The new version should be `1.1.0`, since we add a new feature.
 (See https://semver.org to understand how to choose a new version)